-So I said “yes” to the Archdiocese of Hartford, and Archbishop Leonard Blair said “yes” to hiring me as the archdiocesan media specialist and content management strategist.
-I had some experience in the field of communication, although my Master of Divinity prepared me for formation and pastoral work; most importantly, I was happy to be employed with a just wage–not taken for granted when working for the church.
+So I said yes to the Archdiocese of Hartford, and Archbishop Leonard Blair said yes to hiring me as the archdiocesan media specialist and content management strategist.
+I had some experience in the field of communication, although my Master of Divinity prepared me for formation and pastoral work.
+Most important, I was happy to be employed with a just wage—not taken for granted when working for the church.

-Not long after my arrival, though, the provost for education, evangelization and catechesis Sr. Mary Grace, invited me to discern joining her faith formation team-in-progress—not in a role confined to appealing to “millennials,” but as the archdiocesan director of adult faith formation.
-I would be tasked with overseeing adult sacraments (such as the Rite of Christian Initiation for Adults), creating formation opportunities for adults (such as an archdiocesan women’s conference) and rebuilding an archdiocesan lay ministry formation program; later, my responsibilities would be expanded to include collaborating with the Catholic schools administrators on the faith formation of Catholic school educators and athletic staff.
-I would be using my Master of Divinity for the good of the church in Connecticut as a young adult in a true leadership role.
+Not long after my arrival, though, the provost for education, evangelization, and catechesis, Sister Mary Grace, invited me to discern joining her faith formation team-in-progress—not in a role confined to appealing to Millennials, but as the archdiocesan director of adult faith formation.
+I would be tasked with overseeing adult sacraments (such as the Rite of Christian Initiation for Adults), creating formation opportunities for adults (such as an archdiocesan women’s conference), and rebuilding an archdiocesan lay ministry formation program.
+Later my responsibilities would be expanded to include collaborating with the Catholic school administrators on the faith formation of Catholic school educators and athletic staff.
+I would be using my master’s of divinity degree for the good of the church in Connecticut as a young adult in a true leadership role.

-Nine months into my time at the Archdiocese of Hartford, and six in the Office of Education, Evangelization, and Catechesis, I take time each morning before I enter the building to offer my day’s work to Jesus, giving both of us a pep talk that we need to show up to build the kingdom.
-I check my “imposter syndrome” at the door to the archdiocesan center: though I am but 25, God has placed me here to do something beautiful for God.
-Each day when I leave, I say the [paraphrased] prayer of Saint Pope John XXIII: “Lord, I did everything I could for Your church today; but it’s YOUR church, and I’m going to bed!”
-My responsibilities, as seen above, are many, and I leave every day exhausted but exhilarated by the fact that I am doing something real for the church.
+Nine months into my time at the Archdiocese of Hartford and six in the Office of Education, Evangelization, and Catechesis, I take time each morning before I enter the building to offer my day’s work to Jesus, giving both of us a pep talk that we need to show up to build the kingdom.
+I check my “imposter syndrome” at the door to the archdiocesan center: Though I am 25, God has placed me here to do something beautiful for God.

 So, what can happen when the church brings young Catholics into real positions of leadership?
 The benefits are myriad, but here are just a few:

-- An increased digital presence: If indeed millennials are considered to be the most highly educated and tech-savvy generation in U.S. history, then the church has a goldmine untapped.
+- An increased digital presence: If indeed Millennials are the most highly educated and tech-savvy generation in U.S. history, then the church has a goldmine untapped.
 Young Catholics can bring their educational background and competency as digital natives to the table to benefit the church.
 Why not engage their secular studies, such as in business, law, technology, and more to build up the church’s acumen in those areas?
-Most especially, I am speaking of social media and other digital mediums (although I caution parishes and dioceses against pigeon-holing young adults into the social media “box”).
+Most especially, I am speaking of social media and other digital mediums (although I caution parishes and dioceses against pigeonholing young adults into the social media box).
 Those are just some tools of the “new evangelization” with which we are called to engage.
 Doing so combats the “throwaway culture” of which Pope Francis speaks by keeping the truth of the church’s message at the forefront of a digital generation.

-- Ground-level understanding of evangelization to “millennials” and the next generations: As the church writ large rends its garments and gnashes its teeth, asking “why, oh why are young people not coming to Mass?” who best to solve for that problem?
+- Ground-level understanding of evangelization to Millennials and the next generations: As the church writ large rends its garments and gnashes its teeth, asking, “Why, oh why are young people not coming to Mass?” who best to solve that problem?
 Young employees will know the latest tech tools and tips, the strongest platforms, and most effective methods that pierce their own hearts as well as their contemporaries.
-The reality is, young people have been told that they can be and do anything they dream of, so they will respond most effectively to a church that looks and sounds like them.
-It is relatability at its most basic level, and the savviest evangelization method out there.
+The reality is young people have been told that they can be and do anything they dream of, so they will respond most effectively to a church that looks and sounds like them.
+It is relatability at its most basic level and the savviest evangelization method out there.